ajefferiss/open-moments/content/tech/php_login_form.md

         }
     }
 ```

+In the block of code above I've used `...` to indicate that we're adding to what already exists in the class, if we end up replacing or modifying a function I'll say so before hand.
+So if you see `...` simply append the block to anything that exists already.

 Now we're at the position whereby the next action we need to perform involves writing the user to the database, so we're going to need a simple HTML form post the information to our script.
 Before creating the script there's one thing you need to make sure you're doing and that is using HTTPs.
 It doesn't matter how secure you're making the database if you're sending everything over the internet in plain text!
 So, go away and set-up a HTTPs certificate for your site before it goes anywhere near the internet.